The Mid-Term Review

-The interim or mid term review is carried out during the tenancy by the inventory clerk or representative agent.
+The mid-term review also called an interim inspection/ interim visit is carried out by the inventory clerk or representative agent during the tenancy/ mid-tenancy.
 The visit is important in the sense that it may prevent small issues from becoming major problems.

 The following criteria are noted: